This post will be helpful if you’re looking to:

 Content Performance on Organic Search: Why does it matter?

-After publishing new website pages – you’d want to understand how they’re performing.
+After publishing new website pages – you’d want to understand how they perform.

-You can easily use metrics from the Google search console such as impressions and clicks and compare it with the previous period.
+You can easily use metrics from the Google search console, such as impressions and clicks, to compare the current period with the previous period.

 Metrics such as clicks are second-order metrics- they tell you that you’ve got people coming to your page.

-But you do not get if people are interacting with your page at all (if it was your goal) or you do not know if they have all completed a key conversion? (leads/registration etc).
+But you do not know if people are interacting with your page at all (if that was your goal) or if they have all completed a key conversion (leads/registration, etc.).

 You then turn to Google Analytics or a session recording app for help.
-From Google Analytics, you learn to see landing pages or pages and screen reports and get user engagement metrics from there.
+From Google Analytics, you can filter organic traffic in GA4, see landing pages and screen reports, and get user engagement metrics.

 But then: